Skip to content

 Our final recommendation

-If this is your first investment bag, go for Noir Blue-Gray.
-These Pont-des-Arts colors will give you maximum versatility as you refine your style.
+If this is your first investment bag, start with the " Black " or the "Bleu" Grey.
+These Pont-des-Arts colors will give you maximum versatility while you refine your style.

 Once you know your actual habits (not the ones you think you have), you can add a more personal touch with a second bag.